brendo/scaffolds/README.md

 For further information, please refer to the [wiki](https://github.com/brendo/scaffolds/wiki).

+## Notes

+* This extension makes use of the [FileReader API](https://developer.mozilla.org/en/DOM/FileReader) to parse the files without actually uploading them a destination.
+At the time of release, this is only supported by Firefox and Chrome.
+* The only valid file that can be parsed at the moment is JSON, with the file extension of `.json`.
+* Checkbox values accept 'yes' and 'no' for 'checked' or 'unchecked', just like Symphony.

 ## Credits

-Thanks to @czheng for the initial idea, at least for the name, some many moons ago.
+Thanks to **@czheng** for the initial idea, at least for the name, some many moons ago.